 MoneyTap is India’s first app-based credit line.
 It provides you credit and you can repay your credit amount in flexible EMIs of 2 to 36 months.
 MoneyTap aims to make credit accessible to the Indians who use internet banking.
 It uses customers' details to evaluate the user's eligibility and decide the credit limit.
 MoneyTap was launched in 2015 by Bala Parthasarathy, Kunal Verma, and Anuj Kacker .

 If you have orders from well-reputed corporate customers, you can borrow up to 80% of the value of a outstanding invoice, and repay only after you receive payment from your customer.
-The SME Lending platform distributed about Rs.
-1,000 crores as of January 2017.
 The company has partnered with startups like Shopclues, Paytm, and Uber.
-The company has raised more than $45 million in NCDs (non-convertible debentures) and its funding partners include George Soros’s Aspada Investment Co., SAIF Partners, and Sequoia Capital among others.

-Founded by Chandu Sohoni and Poorna Nayak, Amigobulls provides solution to wealth management-related problems.
+Founded by Chandu Sohoni and Poorna Nayak in 2013, Amigobulls provides solution to wealth management-related problems.
 You can get the daily stock analysis in the form of short, personalized videos.
 The personalized videos are created automatically using Amigobulls' technology; thousands of videos can be created in a few minutes!
 This fintech company offers investment advice and news to stock market investors through a patent-pending video generation technology.

 KredX is India’s first invoice discounting marketplace platform.
 It helps businesses gain quick access to working capital in around 24 to 72 hours by selling their unpaid receivables while providing investors with an opportunity to earn low-risk high returns through a unique short-term investment.
-The company provides a technological platform that connects investors, both institutional and individual, with high-growth businesses looking for working capital through invoice discounting.
+Founded by Anurag Jain, the company provides a technological platform that connects investors, both institutional and individual, with high-growth businesses looking for working capital through invoice discounting.

 KredX's objective is to facilitate short-term working capital to the SMEs raised against blue-chip companies to a network of financiers.
 KredX's recent acquisition of Hummingbill – a New York-based startup – to strengthen technological capability has assisted the former to progress its growth curve in the lending space.